Generic name: gabapentin [ GA-ba-PEN-tin ]

 Seizures may increase if you stop using gabapentin suddenly.
 Ask your doctor before stopping the medicine.

 Avoid driving or hazardous activity until you know how gabapentin will affect you.
 Dizziness or drowsiness can cause falls, accidents, or severe injuries.

 Do not stop using gabapentin suddenly, even if you feel fine.

 You should not take gabapentin if you are allergic to it.

 To make sure this medicine is safe for you, tell your doctor if you have ever had:

-kidney disease (or if you are on dialysis);
+kidney disease (or if you are on dialysis).

-It is not known whether this medicine will harm an unborn baby.
+It is not known if gabapentin will harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant.

 How should I take gabapentin?